How long after having had sex is the taking of the morning after pill useful?

 - breast tenderness

 Plan B One-Step and its generic versions are now being made available on-the-shelf at many pharmacies and drugstores and you don't need a prescription or proof-of-age in order to purchase them.
-Because it's important to take EC as soon as possible after sex, this is a critical advance.
+Because it's critical to take EC as soon as possible after sex, this is a critical advance.
 You might consider having some EC on-hand, so that if you need it, you can take it as soon as possible.
-It's good to note, however, that hormonal EC is not intended to be used as a regular form of birth control.
+It's good to note, however, that hormonal EC isn't intended to be used as a regular form of birth control.

 Knowing that you have options can provide a tremendous sense of security.
 If you missed the 120-hour window, you can take a pregnancy test.
 If you're pregnant, talking about your options with a health care provider may help you decide what to do next.Alice!